 Myth: Magic Mushrooms Will Always Give You a Euphoric Experience

-Unfortunately, this one is also false.
+Unfortunately, this is one of the myths about magic mushrooms that I wish it was true.
 The psychedelic experiences that result from consuming magic mushrooms are not always positive or euphoric, and some people can experience a ‘bad trip’.
 Your shroom trip can go either way and there is a possibility that the effect will be bad.
 Like good trips, bad trips can have a lasting effects on personality.

 Psychedelics mushrooms are hallucinogenic drugs, so a bad trip can be a pretty terrible experience.
 If you have schizophrenia or bipolar disorder, or are experiencing depression or insecurity, it’s probably better to stay away from magic mushrooms as you could be exposed to your inner fears and have a bad time rather than a recreational experience.

-Myth: Psychedelic Mushrooms are Toxic and Can Cause Fatal Overdoses
+Myth: Magic Mushrooms are Toxic and Can Cause Fatal Overdoses

 While it is possible to overdose on psilocybin mushrooms, it is extremely rare.
 A survey conducted in 2016 showed that out of 12,000 people who took psilocybin, only 0.2% reported requiring emergency medical treatment.